Kuzeex/yoRadio-Fusion/boards_samples/ESP32-2432S028_PSRAM/readme.md

   - electrically compatible with **Espressif ESP-PSRAM32**
   - select correct **voltage version** (1.8 V or 3.6 V depending on module)

+### ⚠️ Required PCB Trace Cuts (Important!)

+On the ESP32-2432S028 (CYD) board, two PCB traces must be cut before installing the external PSRAM chip.

+This is necessary because **Flash pin 1 and Flash pin 6 are wired differently** on the CYD board than what the ESP32 PSRAM interface expects.
+Without correcting these lines, the ESP32 will not initialise the external PSRAM correctly.

+#### Required modifications:
+- **Cut the PCB trace from Flash pin 1** (boot/CS line)
+- **Cut the PCB trace from Flash pin 6** (CLK line)

+After cutting these two traces:
+- Flash continues to work normally
+- PSRAM can be wired correctly to GPIO16 and GPIO17 (see wiring table)
+- Boot stability and PSRAM detection become 100% reliable

+> 📌 These two cuts are mandatory.
+> Without them the board may boot-loop, freeze during PSRAM init, or fail to detect external memory.

+A photo indicating the exact trace locations will be added to this folder as `cyd_PSRAM_mod_ver1.jpg` and `cyd_PSRAM_mod_ver2.jpg`.

 ### ✔ Wiring instructions

 Solder the PSRAM chip **directly onto the Flash chip's pads**: